 This is a full-time appointment.
-The offices of the Utility Regulator are accessible 24 hours a day and 7 days a week and are open for business between the hours of 7am and 7pm Monday - Friday.
+The offices are open for business between the hours of 7am and 7pm Monday - Friday.
 Staff may avail of "flexi-time" with flexible start and finish times outside the core hours of 10am to 4pm.
 Due to the nature of your position you may be required to work such additional hours over and above your standard hours (37 hours excluding meal breaks) as may be necessary for the proper fulfilment of your duties for which no additional payment will be made.